 Taleggio is a semi-soft iconic Italian softie - a leader in the pungent washed rind family, named after the caves of Val Taleggio.
-It’s one of the oldest soft cheeses produced in every autumn and winter.
+It’s one of the oldest soft cow’s milk cheeses produced in every autumn and winter.

-This cheese has a strong smell, but its taste is relatively mild with an unusual bright, fruity tang due to the spices, raisins, nuts and lemons added during its creation.
+Despite the cheese having a strong smell, its taste is relatively mild with an unusual bright, fruity tang due to the spices, raisins, nuts and lemons added during its creation.

 If you enjoy the flavor the rind imparts, eat as much as you like.
 Skip the rind on a Taleggio, the gateway cheese to stinky cheeses, and you'll miss the whole point of washed rinds.

 Just serving with crusty bread and the cheese imparts the essence of the Italian countryside.
 You may swear you were sitting among the cows on a grassy hillside in Lombardy.